edxu96/RexNet/docs/PhD/README.md

 * [birchler2007information](https://www.taylorfrancis.com/books/9780203946558) Information economics.
 How the market aggregates information is discussed in 5 chapters in part 2.
 All kinds of deviations of behaviors by later self are introduced briefly in chapter 17.
 * [brocas2009dynamic](https://link.springer.com/article/10.1007/s11238-009-9183-x) Dynamic inconsistency and choice.
 * [buchanan2011it](https://www.nature.com/articles/nphys2191) It's a (stylized) fact.
 * [foucault2013market](https://www.oxfordscholarship.com/view/10.1093/acprof:oso/9780199936243.001.0001/acprof-9780199936243) Market liquidity: theory, evidence, and policy.
+How real-world markets work is introduced at the beginning of chapter 1.
 Make- and Take- decisions in LOB markets are discussed in chapter 6.
 * [heath1994modeling](https://www.tandfonline.com/doi/abs/10.1080/07408179408966604) Modeling the evolution of demand forecasts with application to safety stock analysis in production/distribution systems.
 * [iori2012agent](https://www.oxfordhandbooks.com/view/10.1093/oxfordhb/9780199844371.001.0001/oxfordhb-9780199844371-e-43) Agent-based modelling for financial markets.
 Section 4-2 is about heterogeneous agents with market mediated interactions.
 * [kirschen2018fundamentals](https://www.wiley.com/en-us/Fundamentals+of+Power+System+Economics%2C+2nd+Edition-p-9781119213253) Fundamentals of power system economics.
 Issues associated with retailers are discussed in section 4-3, and those with centralized tradings are in section 3-3-3.
+Why and how centralized system operators in incumbent electricity markets maintain safety within trading units are discussed in chapter 6.
+However, system operators are expected to be eliminated in this project.
 * [lebaron2001builder](https://www.tandfonline.com/doi/abs/10.1088/1469-7688/1/2/307) A builder’s guide to agent-based financial markets.
 "It is not really a survey, but a kind of view from the trenches in terms of building artificial markets."
 * [madsen2005standardizing](https://journals.sagepub.com/doi/abs/10.1260/030952405776234599) Standardizing the performance evaluation of short-term wind power prediction models.
 * [maloney2003complexity](https://www.sciencedirect.com/science/article/pii/S092911990200055X) The complexity of price discovery in an efficient market: the stock market reaction to the Challenger crash.
 An empirical event study on how the new knowledge and its associated equilibrium price is discovered.